Commonwealth Bank Travel Money Card Guide

-CommBank’s range of travel money services let you choose from travel cards, traveller's cheques, currency exchange or a combination of these three options when you go overseas.
-It also offers travel insurance to help keep your money safe and give you peace of mind wherever you go.
+CommBank's range of travel money services and travel insurance help keep your money safe and give you peace of mind wherever you go.

 The Commonwealth Bank or 'CommBank' is one of Australia's leading issuers of financial services and is one of the most recognised financial brands in Australia.
 They provide a full range of retail banking services including home loans, credit cards, personal loans, transaction accounts and term deposits.

 The group also offers 24-hour access to banking services through telephone banking and has one of the most extensive EFTPOS and ATM networks in Australia (not overseas).
-They are also a leader in the online financial services in Australia with facilities such as NetBank, Commsec and apps like CommBank and Kaching - though there are no apps for CBA travel money.
+They are also a leader in the online financial services in Australia with facilities such as NetBank, Commsec and the CommBank app.

 Commonwealth Bank Travel Money Card